The Lord of the Rings: The Board Game

 2 – 5 players

-©2001 Fantasy Flight Games.
-Middle-earth, The Lord of the Rings, and the characters, events, items, and places therin, are trademarks or registered trademarks of The Saul Zaentz Company d/b/a Middle-earth Enterprises and are used, under license, by Fantasy Flight Games.
+The Lord of the Rings and the characters, events, items and places therein are trademarks or registered trademarks of Middle-earth Enterprises, LLC and are used under license by Fantasy Flight Games.